Neurath's boat

 Neurath's boat (or Neurath's ship) is a simile used in anti-foundational accounts of knowledge, especially in the philosophy of science.
 It was first formulated by Otto Neurath.
 It is based in part on the Ship of Theseus which, however, is standardly used to illustrate other philosophical questions, to do with problems of identity.
 It was popularised by Willard Van Orman Quine in Word and Object (1960).

-Neurath used the simile in several occasions, the first being in Neurath's text "Problems in War Economics" (1913).
-In "Anti-Spengler" (1921) Neurath wrote:
+Neurath used the simile in several occasions, first in "Problems in War Economics" (1913).
+In "Anti-Spengler" (1921), he wrote:

 Neurath's non-foundational analogy of reconstructing piecemeal a ship at sea contrasts with Descartes' much earlier foundationalist analogy—in Discourse on the Method (1637) and Meditations on First Philosophy (1641)—of demolishing a building all at once and rebuilding from the ground up.
 Neurath himself pointed out this contrast.

 The boat was replaced by a raft in discussions by some philosophers, such as Paul Lorenzen in 1968, Susan Haack in 1974, and Ernest Sosa in 1980.
 Lorenzen's use of the simile of the raft was a kind of foundationalist modification of Neurath's original, disagreeing with Neurath by asserting that it is possible to jump into the water and to build a new raft while swimming, i.e., to "start from scratch" to build a new system of knowledge.

 Prior to Neurath's simile, Charles Sanders Peirce had used with similar purpose the metaphor of walking on a bog: one only takes another step when the ground beneath one's feet begins to give way.